neve-linux/neveports/Packaging.md

 repo for every repository, but the unstaging algorithm considers them all a single global stage.

-When you invoke a build (`./cbuild pkg category/foo`), it must first finish.
+When you invoke a build (`./nbuild pkg category/foo`), it must first finish.
 This includes building potential missing dependencies.
 Once the entire potential batch is built, the unstaging algorithm kicks in and does the
 following:

 1) If the user has explicitly requested that the package remains staged, nothing is done.
-This can be done via a command line option to `cbuild` or using the configuration file.
+This can be done via a command line option to `nbuild` or using the configuration file.
 2) The system collects all staging overlays currently present.
 3) Every staging overlay is searched for packages.
 These packages are